redsymbol/csv2parquet/README.md

 `parquet_output` is the Parquet output (i.e., directory in which one or more Parquet files are written.)

-To see Drill logs and other intermediate files, add the `--debug` option.

 ## Column Names

 By default, Parquet column names have the same name as the CSV header.